-- The Company is the sole General Partner in two consolidated limited partnerships (NetREIT Palm Self-Storage LP and NetREIT Casa Grande LP), all with ownership in real estate income producing properties.
-The Company refers to these entities collectively, as the "NetREIT Partnerships". - The Company is a limited partner in four partnerships and one limited liability corporation that purchase and leaseback Model Homes from developers ("Dubose Model Home Investors #201, LP", "Dubose Model Homes Investors #202, LP", "Dubose Model Homes Investors #203, LP, and "NetREIT Dubose Model Home REIT, Inc").
-The Company refers to these entities collectively, as the "Model Home Entities".
+- The Company is the sole General Partner in three consolidated limited partnerships (NetREIT Palm Self-Storage LP, NetREIT Casa Grande LP and NetREIT Garden Gateway LP), all with ownership in real estate income producing properties.
+The Company refers to these entities collectively, as the "NetREIT Partnerships". - The Company is a limited partner in two partnerships and one limited liability corporation that purchase and leaseback Model Homes from developers ("Dubose Model Home Investors #201, LP", "Dubose Model Homes Investors #202, LP", and "NetREIT Dubose Model Home REIT, Inc").
+The Company refers to these entities collectively, as the "Model Home Entities". - The Company had previously been a limited partner in a number of Model Home partnerships, the last of which (Dubose Acquisition Partners II, Dubose Model Home Income Fund #3, LTD., Dubose Model Home Income Fund #4, LTD., and Dubose Model Home Investors Fund #113, LP) sold all of their Model Home assets and were dissolved before the end of 2014.
+These entities were referred to as the "Income Funds".